How Are Printed Circuit Boards Made?

 The next step is to print the circuit pattern itself.
 This can be done by either adding copper in the correct pattern or by adding more copper to the entire board, then scraping off everything that’s not part of the circuit pattern.

 After the circuit pattern is printed, any components that need to be added, like LEDs, transistors, or capacitors, are soldered on.

 All the exposed metal on the PCB can get damaged.
 Copper corrodes, which will wreck the PCB.
 In order to protect the copper plating and components, manufacturers add at least one extra layer on top.

 Often, at least some portions of the PCB get plated over with either tin-lead, nickel, or gold, or all three, to protect it thoroughly.
 Over the top of everything, the manufacturer can put on a layer called the solder mask.
 This material is usually green, and it gives PCBs their recognized appearance.

 This layer covers all the metal that doesn’t need to connect with anything, making sure that it stays intact and that electricity only flows through the proper paths.
 Over the top of everything, the manufacturer might put a final layer of silkscreen, simply to write labels on important areas.

 Making a printed circuit board is complex and very technical.
 When you look for a manufacturer, look for an expert-you need someone who can make these devices with precision and expertise.
-You also need to find someone whose methods are proven and who has high-quality equipment.
+You also need to find someone whose methods are proven and who has the high-quality equipment.

 Call Streamline Circuits.
 We’re a leading manufacturer of printed circuit boards, and you can rest assured that we know what we’re doing.
 Contact us, and we’ll make PCBs that will make your product shine.